ut-ras/Rasware/README.md

         cd ras

 ### Install Dependencies ###
+1. First install the basic dependencies
  * Archlinux : `sudo pacman -S git screen libusb`
- * Ubuntu/Debian : `sudo apt-get install git screen libusb libusb-dev pkg-config build-essential`
+ * Ubuntu/Debian : `sudo apt-get install git screen libusb-dev pkg-config build-essential`
+2. If your computer is 64-bits, you will also need to install `ia32-libs`
+3. If libusb-dev is not available, you may be able just use `libusb`

 ### Install the Cross Compiler ###
 1. Cross Compilers for the LM4F can be found [here](https://launchpad.net/gcc-arm-embedded)